πŸ›οΈGovAuctions

 Not understanding "uninsurable" properties.
 Some HUD homes are flagged as not eligible for FHA financing due to condition issues (no working heat, severe structural damage, mold).
 These are cash-only purchases.
 They can be great deals but require more capital upfront.

 Missing the Exclusive Listing Period.
 If you're an owner-occupant, bid during the exclusive period when investors can't compete.
-Your odds of winning are significantly better.
+As of May 2025 that window is just 15 days for insured homes (5 days for uninsured ones), so move quickly - your odds of winning are significantly better inside it.

 Slow-moving process.
 HUD real estate transactions are slower than private sales.
 Expect 45-60 days to close, sometimes longer.
 Don't plan to move in quickly.